How to install Linux Mint on your Windows PC | ZDNet

 Installing Linux and dealing with Secure Boot

 Let's say you like what you see.
-Then, you're ready to install Mint.
+Now, you're ready to install Mint.

 First, make a complete backup of your Windows system.
-Installing Linux in the way I'm going to describe shouldn't hurt your Windows setup in the least, but why take any chances?
+Installing Linux in the way I'm going to describe shouldn't hurt your Windows setup at all, but why take any chances?

 It used to be that installing Linux on Windows PCs with UEFI and Secure Boot was a major pain.
-It can still be an annoyance, but Ubuntu and Mint make booting and installing with Secure Boot system a non-issue.
+It can still be an annoyance, but Ubuntu and Mint have made booting and installing with Secure Boot system a non-issue.
+All pre-built binaries intended to be loaded as part of the boot process, with the exception of the initrd image, are signed by Canonical's UEFI certificate, which is implicitly trusted by being embedded in the Microsoft signed shim loader.

-You should also know that, for now, Ubuntu's Secure Boot solution, which is what Mint uses as well, isn't secure.
-This opens the door to potential attacks using cracked ISOs that only pretend to be Ubuntu or Mint.

-No one has reported such attacks yet and this strikes me as an unlikely attack vector.
-In any case, so long as you only install operating systems from a Linux distribution's official site, you should be safe.
-Canonical, Ubuntu's parent company, will fix this Secure Boot security problem with the next version of Ubuntu (version 16.04) in April.
-Mint will fix it as well.

 If for some reason you can't install Mint with Secure Boot running on your PC, you can always turn off Secure Boot.
 There are many ways to switch Secure Boot off.
-All of them involve going to the UEFI control panel during the boot process and switching it off.
+All involve going to the UEFI control panel during the boot process and switching it off.

 Starting your Linux Mint installation